A Complete History of the Brave and Loyal Soldiers from Nepal

 No history of Nepalese soldiers is complete without the Khukuri, the forward-curving knife synonymous with Gurkha bravery.
 Used in close combat, it's a tool of legend stories abound of Gurkhas drawing it only to draw blood.
 Explore our Gurkha memorabilia collection for replicas and stories behind this iconic equipment.

-Conclusion: The Enduring Legacy of Brave and Loyal Soldiers from Nepal
+Conclusion: The Enduring History of Brave and Loyal Soldiers from Nepal

 If you’d like to own a piece of this enduring heritage, explore our exclusive Khukuri Collection inspired by the iconic blade of Nepali warriors, or discover artisan craftsmanship in our Damascus Knife Collection and Sword Collection.
 For more background on Nepalese culture and Gurkha khukuri read our in-depth why Gurkha Khukuri is more than equipment Blog and perfect guide on how to take care of your blade.